-The EarShot system combines a unique mobile app, online control center and emergency notification system in one integrated application.
+The EarShot system combines a unique mobile app, online control center and mass notification system in one integrated application.
 The EarShot app sends and receives messages consisting of unlimited text, completed forms, photos, documents and GPS location.
 It’s used for gathering eyewitness reports from the scene of a crisis, submitting field service reports, security check-ins, and much more.
 Contact the company for system pricing.

 8. Situation Center Mobile (Global)

 The Situation Center is MissionMode’s web-based incident management system.
 This mobile app puts the power of the Situation Center in the palm of your hand.
 Share information, manage tasks, monitor team status, access documents and other files, and more.
 No other app provides these capabilities.
 Contact the company for system pricing.

 Using data from the U.S. Geological Survey and National Weather Service, displays both recent and historical river heights, precipitation totals and flood stage info.
 The app’s graphs, maps, and listings will assist users when rivers threaten to overflow their banks.
 Free.

 This app from the Red Cross focuses on getting people in need to shelters when disaster strikes.
 It draws on the Red Cross’ National Shelter System for details on 60,000 potential disaster facilities along with easy access to the Disaster Online Newsroom.
 Free.

 This radio scanner app works with thousands of frequencies and has an extensive database of live broadcasts—police, fire, EMS, railroad, air traffic, train, NOAA weather, coast guard, HAM radio, and others.
 99 cents.